randomir/envie/docs/setup.rst

 .. note::

-  In production/server environments, you maybe do not want to use *locate* method and run cron updatedb jobs every 15min.
+  In a production/server environment, you maybe do not want to use *locate* method and run cron updatedb jobs every 15min.

   Actually, you **can** still use *locate*, but rebuild the index manually with